fybrik/fybrik/site/docs/samples/notebook-write.md

 Although the dataset has not yet been written to the object storage, a data asset has already been created in the data catalog.
 We will need the name of the cataloged asset in [Scenario 3](#scenario-3-read-the-newly-written-data), where we will read the contents of the dataset.
 Obtaining the name of the asset depends on the data catalog with which Fybrik is configured to work.

 === "With OpenMetadata"
     Run the following command to extract the new cataloged asset id from fybrikapplication status.
-This asset id will be used in the third secnario when we try to read the new asset.
+    This asset id will be used in the third scenario when we try to read the new asset.

     ```bash
     CATALOGED_ASSET=$(kubectl get fybrikapplication my-notebook-write -o 'jsonpath={.status.assetStates.new-data.catalogedAsset}')